 Accessing Uploads and Results

-To upload a file up to 500 MB to your Nextjournal notebook, simply drag it into your browser window or click the + button between nodes and select File….
+To upload a file up to 500 MB to your Nextjournal notebook, drag and drop it into your notebook:

-Once your file has been uploaded, Nextjournal will move it to a special location so that it can be versioned efficiently together with your notebook’s contents and can be referenced from any code cell (no matter the language it uses).
-Simply press Cmd/Ctrl+E
+Once your file has been uploaded, Nextjournal will move it to a special location so that it can be versioned efficiently, together with your notebook’s contents.
+It also can be referenced from any code cell (no matter its language).

-The same principles apply to referencing these files as to uploaded files.
-If a code cell ran successfully and it shows a file result below it, that file can be referenced by pressing Cmd/Ctrl+E
+Therefore, if a code cell has run successfully and shows a file result below it, you can reference the file by pressing Cmd/Ctrl+E

-To illustrate this, here is a Bash code cell that writes some text to a file:
+To illustrate this, here is a Bash code cell that writes some text to the file test.txt

 echo "Hi! 👋" > /results/test.txt